 Pivoting walls provide flexibility to accommodate large scale murals, like the recently completed mural for Tower 1 at the World Trade Center, ONE: Union of the Senses, and facilitate the moving and handling of large works.

-Far Rockaway Writer's Library A neighborhood center where language and knowledge come together
+Far Rockaway Writer's Library Where language and knowledge come together

 Interior Architecture, Landscape Architecture, Architecture